supercoder123/localstorage-with-expiry/README.md

 # @supercoder123/localstorage-with-expiry

-Micro library which adds expiry time (in seconds) to localstorage
+Micro library written in typescript which adds expiry time (in seconds) to localstorage

 ## Installation